 If you are a serious baker, we highly suggest you check out our 275-page e-book, Low FODMAP Baking.
 It has unique content not found here on the site, with loads of recipes, tips, tricks and info to help you be the best low FODMAP baker you can be.

 Please note that this list is not geared towards vegan baking.
 For info on substitutions for low FODMAP vegan baking, please refer to our article Vegan & Low FODMAP Series: Converting Conventional Low FODMAP Recipes To Vegan Recipes.

-Get Ready For Low FODMAP Baking
+10 Essential Low FODMAP Baking Ingredients

 Butter is a fat and therefore low FODMAP; yes, it is low enough in lactose to be considered free of FODMAPs according to Monash University.
 I use unsalted butter in the Test Kitchen and when recipes call for it, please use it.
 Substituting another fat, be it margarine, solid coconut oil or a liquid oil will not provide the same results texture-wise, or flavor-wise.